Asymptotic Behaviour and Ratios of Complexity in Cellular Automata: Wolfram's Classification

+$W(s(i,t))$ can be formalized by using a suitable complexity measure, in general this will be taken to be the maximal Kolmogorov complexity $K(s(i,t))$ for all initial conditions $i$ up to time $t$.
+Here, in practice this will be some lossless compression algorithm implementing Entropy rate as a test for non-randomness and therefore a loose upper bound on $K$.
+Thresholds are then trained to divide $W$ into 4 classes $C_n$ with $n \in \{1 ,2 ,3 ,4\}$.

 We can now formally set forth the question that is of interest in this paper as follows.
-Because $W$ induces a class of equivalence, we know that $\bigcap_{n=1}^4 C_n=\emptyset$ and $\sum_{n=1}^4 |C_n| = |\bigcup_{n=1}^4 C_n|$.
+Because $W$ induces an equivalence class in the limit, we know that $\bigcap_{n=1}^4 C_n=\emptyset$ and $\sum_{n=1}^4 |C_n| = |\bigcup_{n=1}^4 C_n|$.
 What we're interested in in this paper is the contribution of each $|C_n|$ to the total sum when the available resources (e.g. states, symbols) of computer programs grow.
 Our particular concern is a type of program studied by Wolfram himself, that is, one-dimensional cellular automata, when the number of available symbols $k$ and neighbourhood range $n$ grow.

 Given Wolfram's Principle of Computational Equivalence (PCE) and because systems in $C_{3,4}$ and $C_{1,2}$ can be said to display the most widely divergent behaviour, a simplified question we ask in this paper concerns the fraction of systems in $C_{3,4}$ with respect to $C_{1,2}$ for a finite set of computer programs (cellular automata).